 Heritage Train Risk Group

-The Heritage Train Risk Group (HTRG) supports industry stakeholders involved with the operation of heritage trains (as defined by the RSSB heritage standards) on the GB mainline railway (mainline heritage train services) and was established at the request of the Office of Rail and Road due to the Category ‘A’ SPAD that occurred at Wootton Basset junction, Wiltshire in March 2015 (referred to at that time as the Charter Train Safety Group).
-HTRG is a niche risk group reporting to Train Accident Risk Group (TARG) aligned to the ‘Leading Health and Safety on Britain’s Railway (LHSBR)'.
+The Heritage Train Risk Group (HTRG) supports industry stakeholders involved with the operation of heritage trains (as defined by the RSSB heritage standards) on the GB mainline railway (mainline heritage train services).
+HTRG is the lead industry coordination group in the niche area of mainline heritage train services within ‘Leading Health and Safety on Britain’s Railway (LHSBR)'.

-- Workforce Health, Safety & Welfare - Operations (excluding workforce assaults and trauma), with specific reference to the unique aspects of mainline heritage train services, including risks arising from the maintenance, preparation and operation of steam locomotives and presence of volunteers, non-railway industry personnel, etc.
+- Specific focus on the unique aspects of mainline heritage train services, including risks arising from the maintenance, preparation and operation of steam locomotives and presence of volunteers, non-railway industry personnel, etc.

 Message from the chair

 The group’s membership is made up of the following industry categories:

 - heritage train operators

 - Office of Rail and Road (observer).